johnalison/WorkingPhilosophy/BookNotes/MeaningOfItAll.md

 # The Meaning of it All (Richard Feynman)

-- It not always a good idea to be too precise.
+- Its not always a good idea to be too precise.

 - To keep trying new solutions is the way to do everything